MLeganes/42Born2BeRoot/configuration.md

 	passwd			[Change passwd for actual user]
 	sudo passwd		[Change pass for root]

+To update the passwd policy in the users that are already in the system, it must be changed manually by the admin.

+	# Check the passwd status
+	chage -l <username>

+	# Password has to expire every 30 days
+	sudo chage -M <days> <username>

+	# The minimum number of days allowed before the modification of a password willbe set to 2
+	sudo chage -m <days> <username>

+	# The user has to receive a warning message 7 days before their password expires
+	sudo chage -W <days> <username>

 # Sudo Stricts Rules #visudo to edit **/etc/sudoers**